OwlSoul/GLMiFiGNSSRecorder/README.md

 GL MiFi with EC25 4G receiver has an embedded GNSS recorder.
 This is a small lua script to record the data from GNSS and store it once per minute on SD card.

+**Note:** You need an antenna for EC25 GNSS receiver to work.
+By default GL MiFi comes without one.

 ## Install

 Just copy the `src` folder to any place you like.
 You can check `deploy.sh` for an example.